tywalch/electrodb/README.md

 Where functions allow you to write a `FilterExpression` or `ConditionExpression` without having to worry about the complexities of expression attributes.
 To accomplish this, ElectroDB injects an object `attributes` as the first parameter to all Filter Functions, and an object `operations`, as the second parameter.
 Pass the properties from the `attributes` object to the methods found on the `operations` object, along with inline values to set filters and conditions.

-> Note: `where` callbacks must return a string.
-All method on the  `operation` object all return strings, so you can return the results of the `operation` method or use template strings compose an expression.
+> _NOTE: `where` callbacks must return a string.
+All method on the  `operation` object all return strings, so you can return the results of the `operation` method or use template strings compose an expression._

 ```javascript
 // A single filter operation